dstackai/dstack/docs/quickstart.md

 dstack init
 ```

-This command will ensure that dstack has the access to the repo.
+This command will ensure that dstack has the access to the Git repository.

 ## Run the download workflow